Dow Chemical Company: 2007 dismissal of senior executives

 On 12 April 2007, Dow dismissed two senior executives for "unauthorized discussions with third parties about the potential sale of the company".
 The two figures are executive vice president Romeo Kreinberg, and director and former CFO J. Pedro Reinhard.
 Dow claims they were secretly in contact with JPMorgan Chase; at the same time, a story surfaced in Britain's Sunday Express regarding a possible leveraged buyout of Dow.
 The two executives have since filed lawsuits claiming they were fired for being a threat to CEO Liveris, and that the allegations were concocted as a pretext.
 However, in June 2008 Dow Chemical and the litigants announced a settlement in which Kreinberg and Reinhard dropped their lawsuits and admitted taking part in discussions "which were not authorized by, nor disclosed to, Dow's board concerning a potential LBO" and acknowledged that it would have been appropriate to have informed the CEO and board of the talks.

 2008 sale of zoxamide business

 In summer 2008, Dow sold its zoxamide business to Gowan Company.
 Included in the sale were the trademarks for a potato and grape fungicide called Gavel (fungicide).
-It is employed by potato growers to control early and late potato blight and to suppress tuber blight, and is also registered in Canada for control of downy mildew in grapes, except in British Columbia.
+It is employed by potato growers to control early and late potato blight and is also registered in Canada for control of downy mildew in grapes, except in British Columbia.